nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

 ## Step 6 - Deploy a config map with a resolver

-If the value of `jwksURI` uses a hostname, the Ingress Controller will need a reference a resolver.
+If the value of `jwksURI` uses a hostname, the Ingress Controller will need to reference a resolver.
 This can be done by deploying a ConfigMap with the `resolver-addresses` data field
 ```
 kind: ConfigMap